Wednesday, March 30, 2011

 • User: Redacted for Privacy by Ministry of Land, Infrastructure and Transportation.

-• Iwatsuki City, Saitama prefecture.
+• Sold from their Main store: Kagiageshinden 329-1, Iwatsuki City, Saitama prefecture.

 • License Plate Issued (Omiya 599 te 8666)